KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Side bar.

 The side bar shows the **Menu**.
 This area let you customize the Olap layout.
-As highlighted in :numref:`sidebarmenu`, the Menu is divided in three subsections:
+As highlighted in the figure below, the Menu is divided in three subsections:

 -  (a) drill options,
 -  (b) OLAP functions,